Animal Ambassadors

 Pygmy Hippo

-Hannah Shirley is a 50-year-old pygmy hippo who has been in care at our Ramona Wildlife Center since 2001.
+Hannah Shirley is a 51-year-old pygmy hippo who has been in care at Project Wildlife, Ramona since 2001 when the campus was still Fund for Animals.
 She is currently the world's oldest living pygmy hippo in managed care and is loved and adored by all who meet her.
 She has three large enclosure areas that she explores each day, including a natural pond and a man-made swimming pool.
 She receives a daily spa treatment of a specially blended moisturizer to keep her skin nice and smooth.
 Hannah enjoys lots of enrichment items like stuffed pumpkins and Jolly Ball toys and will always visit her caregivers for a tasty treat.
+While not an example of native California wildlife, we made the decision not to rehome her due to her age and the length of time she had already lived in her current location.

 Kwa'Pai